dropbox/djinni/README.md

 integers are not included because they are not available in Java.

 ## Test Suite
 Run `make test` to invoke the test suite, found in the test-suite subdirectory.
+It will build and run Java code on a local JVMy, plus Objective-C on an iOS simulator.
+The latter will only work on a Mac with Xcode.

+## Community Links

+* Join the discussion with other developers at the [Mobile C++ Slack Community](https://mobilecpp.herokuapp.com/)
+* There are a set of [tutorials](http://mobilecpptutorials.com/) for building a cross-platform app using Djinni.
+* [mx3](https://github.com/libmx3/mx3) is an example project demonstrating use of Djinni and other tools.
+* [Slides](https://bit.ly/djinnitalk) and [video](https://bit.ly/djinnivideo) from the CppCon 2014 talk where we introduced Djinni.
+* You can see a [CppCon 2014 talk](https://www.youtube.com/watch?v=5AZMEm3rZ2Y) by app developers at Dropbox about their cross-platform experiences.

 ## Authors
 - Kannan Goundan